natashaclerkin/bia-MS3/README.md

 - [W3C Markup Validation Service](https://validator.w3.org/) to check the markup validity of Web documents in HTML.
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) to check the validity of my CSS in the project.
 - [JS Hint Validator](https://jshint.com/) to analyze and ensure the source code complies with coding rules.
-- [Pep8 Online](http://pep8online.com/) to check code for PEP8 requirements in Python
+- [Pep8 Online](http://pep8online.com/) to check code for PEP8 requirements in Python.
 - [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) to check the site for Accessibility compatibility and highlight any potenial issues.
 - [Am I Responsive?](http://ami.responsivedesign.is/) to provide a preview of the site across a variety of popular devices.

 [^ Back To Top ](#contents)